State space (computer science): Exploration

-Search States
+Search states

 A search state is a compressed representation of a world state in a state space, and is used for exploration.
 Search states are used because a state space often encodes more information than is necessary to explore the space.
 Compressing each world state to only information needed for exploration improves efficiency by reducing the number of states in the search.
-For example, a state in the Pacman space includes information about the direction Pacman is facing (up, down, left, or right).
-Since it does not cost anything to change directions in Pacman, search states for Pacman would not include this information and reduce the size of the search space by a factor of 4, one for each direction Pacman could be facing.
+For example, a state in the Pac-Man space includes information about the direction Pac-Man is facing (up, down, left, or right).
+Since it does not cost anything to change directions in Pac-Man, search states for Pac-Man would not include this information and reduce the size of the search space by a factor of 4, one for each direction Pac-Man could be facing.

 Methods

 Standard search algorithms are effective in exploring discrete state spaces.
-The following algorithms exhibit both completeness and optimality in searching a state space.
+The following algorithms exhibit both completeness and optimality in searching a state space: